-Norwegian Air Shuttle has expanded rapidly in the last few years to become Europe’s largest low-cost airline and a transatlantic carrier but has over-extended its balance sheet in doing so.
+Norwegian Air Shuttle has come from nowhere to become Europe’s largest low-cost airline and a transatlantic carrier.
+Its balance sheet, however, is seriously overstretched.

 This week the airline announced a fully underwritten NOK 3bn(£268m) rights issue, equivalent to just over half of the airline’s equity value, a sizeable sum and an admission of the cash-strapped airline’s predicament.
 This comes on top of news of a preliminary operating loss for last year of over £300m, and confirmation that British Airways’ owner International Airlines Group (AIG) has decided not to proceed with a takeover bid and that it wants to sell its 4% stake.

 Norwegian’s shares have dropped by about 60% since last April as investors have become increasingly concerned about the company’s cash flow.

 From its early days as a small Scandinavian airline in the early 1990s, Norwegian has expanded aggressively to become Europe’s third-largest no-frills carrier.
 In 2012, it announced the largest orders of aircraft in European history and its plans to expand into transatlantic flights.
 It is perhaps these that have contributed most to its losses.